wdolorito/chimera_workstation/README.md

 The helper script lives in ~/.ssh/ so that the flatpak version of codium can be able to see it from its built-in shell.
 Be sure to enable ```filesystem=home``` and ```socket=ssh-auth``` using Flatseal.

 Added keys will be removed after a timeout of 4 hours.
-This value can be changed in ~/.ssh/config (AddKeysToAgent <timeout>) and in ```add_ssh_keys``` (TIMEOUT="<timeout>").
+This value can be changed in ```add_ssh_keys``` (TIMEOUT="<timeout>").
 The annoyance of this setup is that the passphrase of the key, if set, will be prompted for every <timeout>.
 The AddKeysToAgent option does make it less annoying, especially when codium throws a fit right when the 'Sync' button fails because the key has fallen out.
-Close and then reopen the built-in shell, or start up one in labwc to refresh them, and it's good to go.
+Close and then reopen the built-in shell, put in the passphrase in the codium prompt, or start up one in labwc to refresh them, and it's good to go.

 # flatpak setup